-Full Speed A Hedge® American Pillar Arborvitae Trees are a very fast-growing, mid-sized privacy tree for sale available at Garden Goods Direct.
-They are a hybrid cross between the Western Red Cedar & Japanese Arborvitae and are an evergreen that will provide year-round interest in your landscape.
+Full Speed A Hedge® American Pillar Arborvitae Trees are fast-growing, mid-sized privacy trees for sale at Garden Goods Direct.
+They are a hybrid cross between the Western Red Cedar and Japanese Arborvitae and are an evergreen that will provide year-round interest in your landscape.

 The Full Speed A Hedge® American Pillar variety is dense and easily used to buffer your yard from the rest of the world.
 This fast-growing privacy tree grows 3 to 4 feet per year, up to a total mature size of 20 to 25 feet tall and 4 to 5 feet wide.

 Full Speed, A Hedge® American Pillar Arborvitae, is an easy-to-care-for tree and is extremely hardy and tolerant to varying temperatures.
 This tree also grows in a wide range of soil conditions and is deer-resistant.

 |Mature Width:||4 to 5 Feet|